top of page

 John Slusars Greyhound Derby website was also consulted.

 Welcome to the new pages of the Grand National Anorak (Chris to his friends).
-Thanks to the imminent demise of the Freewebs platform which has allowed me to host my websites for free for years I have moved to a new domain.
+Thanks to the demise of the Freewebs platform which allowed me to host my websites for free for years I moved to a new domain.

 These pages are designed to tell you everything you ever wanted to know about the Grand National and racing at Aintree (or perhaps things you didn`t need to know) between 1946 & 1989.